Somaur/callgraph/README.md

 ## Requirements

 - IntelliJ IDEA (Community or Ultimate) 2022.1 or later
-- Java 17 or higher
+- Java 8 or higher
 - Java projects only (requires the Java module)

 ## Installation

 ### From JetBrains Marketplace

+Either click the install button on [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/27227-callgraph) or follow these steps:

 1. Open IntelliJ IDEA
 2. Go to Settings (Preferences) → Plugins → Marketplace
-3. Search for "Callgraph"
+3. Search for "CallGraph"
 4. Click "Install"
 5. Restart IntelliJ IDEA when prompted